mailgun/wordpress-plugin/readme.md

 == Changelog ==

+= 2.1.1 (2024-08-17): =
+- Added fallback to regular mail in case or error during sending email vua API

 = 2.1.0 (2024-07-27): =
 - Added ability to suppress Track Clicks when we send Reset Password email (it was an issue with domain url in the email)